outlandi-co/reading-notes/code-301/code-301-class-01.md

 Here’s the typical flow of props in React:

 Parent Component: Props are defined and passed from a parent component when rendering its child components.

 Child Component: Props are received and accessed by the child component, allowing it to use the data passed from the parent component.

-Child-to-Child Communication: If necessary, props can also be passed from a parent component to its nested child components, creating a hierarchical flow of data.
+Child-to-Child Communication: If necessary, props can also be passed from a parent component to its nested child components, creating a hierarchical flow of data

 =======

-### 1. What is a “component”?
+## 1.What is a “component”?

 A "component" in software engineering refers to a modular, reusable, and self-contained unit of software that encapsulates a specific functionality or behavior within a larger system.
 Components are typically designed to interact with other components through well-defined interfaces, allowing for easy integration and composition to build complex systems.

-### 2. What are the characteristics of a component?
+### 2.What are the characteristics of a component?

 The characteristics of a component include: